 - Try the patterns on different body parts

 - Try the pattern on an inanimate objects such as a pole or a chair

 - Play with the level tightness.
 Can you make it into a tight compression tie around the calf or a corset around the waist?

 - Play with the distance between each loop.
 Ex: no gap at all, having a gradient of distance

-- Play with the knots location to create patterns.
+- Play with the location of the knots to create patterns.
 Ex: straight, helix, S shapes

 - Look at different macrame patterns that uses hitches sequence and try them on the body

 Credit: M: _Era_ R/P: Ebi McKnotty